CarbonLDP/carbonldp-js-sdk/docs/architecture.md

 Remember, preceding with `_` is a common convention to mark a private property, but since we are already preceding with a `$` symbol, the private properties will be started by `$_` or `$__`, where:
   - `$_`, is for private properties that can be used anywhere in the SDK.
-  - `$__`, is for private properties that only can be used within the class/interface where it is been declared.
+  - `$__`, is for private properties that can only be used within the class/interface where it has been declared.

 ---